leecher1337/mgoodies-skype/bclist/Docs/bclist_readme.txt

 Based on classic contact list.

-This plugin needs Miranda 0.7 (in development stage right now).
+This plugin needs Miranda 0.7